paultopia/techuplaw/content/tutorials/infosec.md

 If you have to pick one thing to do to make your security much stronger, and incidentally make life easier as well (the one security improvement that actually makes life *more* convenient), get a password manager, and also require your employees to use one.

 Popular password managers include [LastPass](https://www.lastpass.com/), [1Password](https://1password.com), and  [Dashlane](https://www.dashlane.com).
 If you're embedded in the Apple ecosystem, you can also just use [Apple's built-in solution](https://support.apple.com/en-gb/HT204085).
+Wired Magazine has a [writeup of good password manager options](https://www.wired.com/story/best-password-managers/).

 Using a password manager is the bare minimum of computer security.
 In my opinion, it’s flat-out negligent to store client data anywhere with a reused password.